 A man in Hausa land is expected at all times to ensure peace and orderliness within his household and arrest conflict when it arises.
 He is also charged with the responsibility of keeping members of the household safe from internal and external harm.
 Therefore, he is always alerted and checks all locks and appliances for safety before retiring to bed at night.
 He also watches out for suspicious sounds and movement within and around his home at all times.

-A husband, father, and sometimes even the son is responsible for the financial well being of every member of the household.
-Not only that, but he is also at other times, expected to contribute to the financial well being of other members of the extended family.
+A husband, father, and sometimes even the son are responsible for the financial well-being of every member of the household.
+Not only that, but he is also at other times, expected to contribute to the financial well-being of other members of the extended family.
 As such, he must work hard and earn a living to provide good food, clothing, shelter, and education to those he is responsible for.

 He should also regularly give allowances where expected and also chips in contributions for the overall well-being of his extended family.

 The predominant religion in Hausa land is Islam.
 This has provided the society with certain beliefs, behaviors, and obligations to follow.
 In addition to the completion of personal obligation to God, he is also tasked by religion with several roles.
 Some of these roles that religion has mandated for Hausa men include;